 Take out your Tent

 Once you are done with choosing the campsite, take out your tent and all the essentials gear.
 Do this step very carefully since the tent’s parts can easily be damaged and lost in the ground.
 So, before you take out the tent, place the trap on the ground and keep your tent essentials on the plastic laid on the ground.

 The next step that forms the structure of the tent is the poles.
 What you need to do is connect the poles with the sections attached to the tent.
 Most tents have two poles that cross each other to form X. You have to connect the poles by inserting the poles into the small fraps.

-If you come across any sort of problem, read the directions and instructions given and if the problem still persists, you can give a close look to the tent to evaluate how to fit the poles.
+If you come across any sort of problem, read the directions and instructions given, and if the problem persists, you can give a close look at the tent to evaluate how to fit the poles.

 Raise The Tent

-Once you connect the poles correctly, the tent will raise and if you feel any sort of stress, remember there is some part of the tent that needs to be fixed.
-After you fix the things, the tent will be equally raised from all the sides.
-Once you do all these things correctly, check the position of the tent is as per your preferences.
+Once you connect the poles correctly, the tent will rise and if you feel any sort of stress, remember there is some part of the tent that needs to be fixed.
+After you fix the things, the tent will be equally raised from all sides.
+Once you do all these things correctly, check the tent’s position is as per your preferences.
 We advise you to place the tent away from the wind.

 Put the Stakes on the ground